NickLewanowicz/OpenList-backend/README.md

+<b>WARNING: </b><i>Progress on the Golang backend for Kickit has been delayed in favour of the Hapi.JS backend [here](http://www.github.com/nicklewanowicz/kickit-backend) as it will reduce barrier to entry for contributors to the project by providing a full javascript stack.
+The intention is to circle back and build out the golang backend in the future to offer options for the backend of your Kickit install.</i>

 ## kickit-Backend

-<b>WARNING: </b><i>Progress on the Golang backend for Kickit has been delayed in favour of the Hapi.JS backend [here](http://www.github.com/nicklewanowicz/kickit-backend) as it will reduce barrier to entry for contributors to the project by provide a full javascript stack.
-The intention is to circle back and build out the golang backend in the future to offer options for the backend of your Kickit install.</i>

 This repository will contain the Go implementation for the kickit backend.
 The intention of this project is to create a fully dockerized open source service to manage users, projects, and tasks.